-- understand the international importance of the site, underlying physical processes and the ecological requirements of the habitats and species involved; - advise relevant authorities as to the conservation objectives for the site and operations which may cause deterioration or disturbance; - set the standards against which the condition of the site's interest features can be determined and undertake compliance monitoring to establish whether they are in favourable condition; and - develop if deemed necessary a management scheme to ensure that the features of the site are maintained
+- understand the international nature conservation importance of the site, underlying physical processes and the ecological requirements of the habitats and species involved; - advise relevant authorities as to the conservation objectives for the site and operations which may cause deterioration or disturbance; - set the standards against which the condition of the site's interest features can be determined and undertake compliance monitoring to establish whether they are in favourable condition; and - develop, if deemed necessary, a management scheme to ensure that the features of the site are maintained

 In addition, the Regulation 33 package will provide a basis to inform the scope and nature of 'appropriate assessment' required in relation to plans and projects (Regulations 48 & 50 and by English Nature under Regulation 20).
 English Nature will keep this advice under review and may update it every six years or sooner, depending on the changing circumstances of the European marine site.
 In addition, we will provide more detailed advice to competent and relevant authorities to assess the implications of any given plan or project under the Regulations, where appropriate, at the time a plan or project is being considered.
-If as a result of the UK SPA Network Review (led by JNCC) interest features are added to this European marine site or the site boundaries change, English Nature will amend this advice, as appropriate.
+If as a result of the European Union's moderation process or the UK SPA Network Review (led by JNCC) interest features are added to this European marine site or the site boundaries change, English Nature will amend this advice, as appropriate.

-Tim Bines General Manager English Nature 23 January 2001
+Tim Bines General Manager English Nature 25 May 2001

-English Nature's advice for Pagham Harbour European marine site given under Regulation 33(2) of the Conservation (Natural Habitats &c.)
+English Nature's advice for Dungeness to Pett Level European marine site given under Regulation 33(2) of the Conservation (Natural Habitats &c.)
 Regulations 1994